2021–22 NHL season: Personnel

 Chicago TV play-by-play announcer Pat Foley announced he would retire at the end of this season.
-Foley, who has served as the Blackhawks' voice for 39 seasons, will call an undisclosed amount of games this season.
-In games where Foley was off TV, either John Wiedeman, Stephen Nelson, Chris Vosters or Mike Monaco would fill in.
+Foley, who has served as the Blackhawks' voice for 39 seasons, called an undisclosed number of games this season.
+In games where Foley was off TV, either John Wiedeman, Stephen Nelson, Chris Vosters, or Mike Monaco would fill-in.
 In addition, Colby Cohen replaced Steve Konroyd as the substitute TV analyst for Eddie Olczyk.
 In games where Wiedeman calls TV games, Alan Fuehring, Jason Ross Jr. and Joey Zakrewski would take over on the radio side.
 Foley called his final Blackhawks game on April 14, a 3–2 shootout win over the Sharks, after which Vosters assumed the play-by-play duties full-time.
 On July 18, Olczyk announced his resignation as the Blackhawks' TV analyst after 15 seasons.

 On May 17, New Jersey play-by-play announcer Steve Cangialosi stepped down after 11 seasons.

-Seattle's inaugural local commentators will include play-by-play announcers John Forslund (TV) and Everett Fitzhugh (radio), and analysts J. T. Brown (TV) and Dave Tomlinson (radio).
-On February 10, it was announced that Fitzhugh will join Brown on the television booth for the Kraken's road game at the Winnipeg Jets on February 17, becoming the first all-black NHL TV broadcast team.
+Seattle's inaugural local commentators included play-by-play announcers John Forslund (TV) and Everett Fitzhugh (radio), and analysts J. T. Brown (TV) and Dave Tomlinson (radio).
+On February 10, it was announced that Fitzhugh joined Brown on the television booth for the Kraken's road game at the Winnipeg Jets on February 17, becoming the first all-black NHL TV broadcast team.